Proxy locations

 url Direct URL (link) to the target page.

-user_agent_type Device type and browser.
+user_agent_type Sets the device type and browser.

 The default value is desktop.